 When it comes to generating passive income, building a municipal bond portfolio is one way to do it.
-For those of you who also feel your income taxes are too high and don’t need additional income, this post should be of particular interest to you.
+For those of you who feel your income taxes are too high, this post should be of particular interest to you.

 Reading A Municipal Bond Offer Chart

-After sending an e-mail about my latest financial goals to my wealth manager, he sent me a list of specific California municipal bonds for me to consider.
-There’s a lot to digest, so let me first explain each column and then highlight two examples.
+After sending an e-mail about my financial goals to my wealth manager, he sent me a list of specific California municipal bonds for me to consider.
+There's a lot to digest, so let me first explain each column and then highlight two examples.

 CUSIP: CUSIP stands for Committee on Uniform Securities Identification Procedures.
 A CUSIP number identifies most financial instruments, including stocks of all registered U.S. and Canadian companies, commercial paper, and U.S. government and municipal bonds.